 Lavender oil infused gelatinous tablets have also been found to be effective in people who deal with anxiety, with the aroma of lavender said to be a key reason behind improvement in anxiety levels.
 The same is also the case with people who deal with depression.

-Lavender and essential oils based on it also have other practical benefits, being used as part of perfumes, bath salts, pillow sprays, diffusers and more.
+Lavender and essential oils based on it also have other practical benefits, being used as part of perfumes, bath salts, pillow sprays, diffusers and more to soothe the mind and be conductive to reduced stress and relaxation.
 The latter two have been reported to help with people with varying degrees of insomnia, but your mileage may vary.
 It’s also important to be careful with how essential oils are used as people may have strong reactions on their skin when applied topically and can be toxic enough to cause harm to one’s nervous system as well.

 Can smoking lavender help with my anxiety/insomnia/pain?